 Tcl_GetRange(objPtr, first, -2)

-as a call that can perform the suffix operaton in many circumstances.
+as a call that can perform the suffix operation in many circumstances.

 When last is -1 instead, the utility as a suffix operation is almost as good.
 The only failure mode added is when first is 0.
-A caller might test or otherwise rule out that case.
-The value of -1 is used to signal special operations or conditions in several places in Tcl, which might inspire this choice.
+A caller might test or otherwise rule out that case, since the suffix beginning at index 0 is trivially known to be objPtr itself.
+The value of -1 is used to signal special operations or conditions in several places in Tcl, which might also inspire this choice.
 For other increasingly negative values for last, the scheme grows increasingly fragile as it fails for shorter and shorter objPtr values due to overflow.

 Tcl_GetRange(objPtr, 2, 0)